Rajesh Dhankhar: Flag rank

 Dhankar was promoted to flag rank in February 2021 and was appointed Chief Staff Officer (Training) (CSO (Trg)) at the Southern Naval Command headquarters in Kochi.
 After a short stint, he took over as the Flag Officer Sea Training (FOST) also at Kochi.
 As FOST, his charter included the conduct of the operational sea training of all ships of the Indian Navy and the Indian Coast Guard.
 On 18 May 2022, he was appointed Commandant of the Naval War College, Goa.
 He took over from Rear Admiral Sai Venkat Raman.
-After an eighteen month tenure, he was appointed Flag Officer Commanding Eastern Fleet.
+After an eighteen-month tenure, he was appointed Flag Officer Commanding Eastern Fleet.
 He took over from Rear Admiral Gurcharan Singh on 10 November 2023.
 He was succeeded by Rear Admiral Susheel Menon on 21 August 2024.

 On 28 August 2024, after being promoted to the rank of Vice Admiral, he was appointed as the Director General Project Seabird, which is being undertaken at Karwar Naval Base at INS Kadamba.
-The previous DG of the project was Vice Admiral Tarun Sobti.
+He took over from Vice Admiral Tarun Sobti.He was awarded the Ati Vishisht Seva Medal on 26 January 2025.
+He moved to the Integrated Defence Staff as the DCIDS (Doctrine, Organisation & Training) on 1 June 2026, succeeding Vice Admiral Vineet McCarty.